Brand Names: FIRST Metronidazole, Flagyl, Flagyl 375, Flagyl ER, Metryl, Protostat

 - nausea, vomiting, loss of appetite, stomach pain;

 - vaginal itching or discharge;

-- dry mouth or unpleasant metallic taste;
+- mouth sores; or

-- swollen or sore tongue.
+- swollen, red, or "hairy" tongue.

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.